 PGR144 PGR174 Preparing for the Upgrade - In the Arts, Humanities & Social Sciences - In the Sciences

-PGR269 Glear and Concise Academic Writing
+PGR269 Clear and Concise Academic Writing

 PGR302 Fundamentals of Good Writing

 PGR303 How to Construct an Argument

 You may also find it helpful to consult one of our Royal Literary Fund Writing Fellows to give you advice on your writing (see page 11).

-Remember that some of these courses exist as on-demand online courses (indicated by \bullet).
-So if you can't make the dates for the live sessions, there are other options.
+If you can't make the dates for a live session, remember that many of our courses have on-demand online equivalents (indicated by ullet).
 Look for the CDS online training programme in KEATS.
 For further information, contact us at doctoraltraining@kcl.ac.uk